On a Cahn-Hilliard system with source term and thermal memory: Introduction

 Motivated by the aforementioned remarks, we aim at analyzing a nonisothermal Cahn--Hilliard \pier{type} system with source term in this paper.
 To this end, let $\Omega\subset \erre^3$ be the spatial domain where the evolution takes place, and $T>0$ a given final time. \juerg{We then consider the following initial-boundary value problem}:

-\Accorpa\Iequaz Iprima Iterza \Accorpa\Ipbl Iprima Icauchy \juerg{In the above system, the unknowns have the following physical meaning: $\phi$ is a normalized difference between the volume fractions of pure phases in the binary mixture (the dimensionless {\em order parameter} of the phase transformation, which should attain its values in the interval $[-1,1]$), $\mu$ is the associated {\em chemical potential}, and $\,w\,$ is the so-called {\em thermal displacement} (or {\em freezing index}), which is directly connected to the temperature $\theta$ (which in the case of the Caginalp model is actually a temperature difference) through the relation}
+\Accorpa\Iequaz Iprima Iterza \Accorpa\Ipbl Iprima Icauchy In the above system several positive physical constants carrying physical dimensions have, for convenience, been taken equal to unity, while keeping their physical dimensions.
+This has no bearing on the mathematical analysis on which we focus here.
+The unknowns have the following meaning: {$\phi$ is a normalized difference between the volume fractions of pure phases in the binary mixture (the dimensionless {\em order parameter} of the phase transformation, which should attain its values in the interval $[-1,1]$), and $\mu$ corresponds to the \emph{chemical potential}; the unknown $w$ stands for the so-called \emph{thermal displacement}, which in the mathematical literature of free boundary problems is also termed \emph{freezing index} or \emph{Baiocchi transform}.
+It is directly connected to the temperature $\theta$ (which in the case of the Caginalp model is actually a temperature difference) through the relation}

 Moreover, $\kuno$ and $\kdue$ in \eqref{Iterza} stand for prescribed positive coefficients related to the heat flux\pier{;} $\gamma$ is a positive physical constant related to the intensity of the mass absorption/production of the source\pier{, where the source term in \eqref{Iprima} is $f- \gamma \varphi$ as explained below;} $\lambda$ stands for the latent heat of the phase transformation\pier{;} $a, b$ are physical constants\pier{;} $g$ is a distributed heat source.
 Besides, the symbol $\dn$ represents the outward normal derivative on $\Gamma:= \partial\Omega$, while $\phi_0,w_0,$ and $w_1$ indicate some given initial values.
 Finally, $F'$ stands for the (generalized) derivative of a double-well shaped nonlinearity.
 Prototypical and important examples for $F$ are the so-called {\em classical regular potential} and the {\em logarithmic double-well potential}, which are the functions given~by \Bsist && F_{reg}(r) := \frac 14 \, (r^2-1)^2 \,, \quad r \in \erre , \\ && F_{log}(r) := \left\{